aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/death/mourning/exercise-for-the-anniversary-of-a-parents-decease-by-morris-jacob-raphall-1852.html.md

 <html>
 <head></head>
 <body>
-Title: Exercise for the Anniversary of a Parent's Decease (יאָרצײַט), by Rabbi Morris Jacob Raphall (1852)<br />
+Title: Exercise for the Anniversary of a Parent's Decease (יאָרצײַט), translated by Rabbi Morris Jacob Raphall (1852)<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=41337">http://opensiddur.org/?p=41337</a>
 <p />